 Some studies have found as little as a ¼ teaspoon of dried ginger effective against nausea, so start out slowly when taking ginger.
 You can always take a bit more if you find that you need it.

-3. Eat with a Meals
+3. Eat with Meals

 Ginger is known to activate the salivary glands, which is the first step in digesting meals.
-This means that the food is easier to break down in the stomach, which can help ease nausea as well.
+This means that the food is easier to break down in the stomach, which can help ease nausea and vomiting as well.

-4. Eat Before You Might get Sick
+4. Eat Before You Might get Nausea

-It's not always possible to know when nausea is going to strike, such as during pregnancy or sickness.
+It's not always possible to know when nausea is going to strike, such as during pregnancy or cancer treatment sickness.
 Sometimes, though, you know that a stomach ache may be a real possibility; for example, when you are preparing for surgery, going on a boat ride, or about to undergo chemotherapy.
-When you know that you might experience nausea soon, consider taking ginger root ahead of time.
+When you know that you might experience nausea or vomiting soon, consider taking ginger root ahead of time.

 Ginger can help to keep your stomach calm when you’re going through a nauseating event and prevent you from feeling queasy.
 This is especially true if you’re going to experience motion sickness or surgery.
-Some studies that showed ginger to be effective had participants consume ginger before participating in something that may cause nausea.
+Some research studies that showed ginger to be effective had participants consume ginger before participating in something that may cause nausea.